 Annette Scratch to Table / “Weekend Things: When it’s summer in winter” / Look, I’m not the best spokesperson for this restaurant as a whole, but I am the best spokesperson for their pork hash, which is the only things I’ve ever wanted/needed to order.
 It comes out in the big ol’ bowl, which crispy potatoes, tender pork, poached eggs and the pièce de résistance, pickled mustard seeds.
 So incredible!
 Also, they make a daily biscuit and it is VERY important that you order this to start.
 You can thank me later.

 Illegal Pete’s / “4th of July Weekend Things” / Don’t tell Joey, but I like Illegal Pete’s more than Chipotle.
 Chipotle is where suburban families eat and Illegal Pete’s is where us millennials who want a drink with our burrito eat.
+The margarita is something like $4 and it’s strong, so talk about the best bang for your buck!
 Also, not gonna lie, I LOVE that I can order a kid’s burrito (with cheese AND queso) because it’s cheaper and just the right size.